 - Temporary sensory loss or weakness – this can also occur with stroke or seizure

-A migraine is diagnosed based on symptoms and physical examination.
-If it is your first migraine or you have a change in the quality of your prior migraine, your doctor may order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function (TSH, free T4), inflammatory markers (ESR/CRP), and coagulation studies (PT/INR, PTT).
+If it is your first migraine or you have a change in the presentation of your typical migraine symptoms, your doctor may order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function (TSH, free T4), inflammatory markers (ESR/CRP), and coagulation studies (PT/INR, PTT).
 They may also obtain a pregnancy test if you are a woman of childbearing age.

-Your doctor may consider evaluating for other important causes of headache besides primary migraine, including:
+Your doctor may consider evaluating for other important causes of headache besides a simple migraine, including:

 - Brain tumor

 - Temporal arteritis